Link to the All Hazards Guide pages on this site

 Mitigation

-Mitigation is defined as the effort to reduce or eliminate loss of life and property by lessening the impacts of disasters.
-In order for mitigation to be successful, we need to take action BEFORE the next disaster so we can reduce the human and financial loss.
+Mitigation involves efforts to reduce or eliminate loss of life and property by lessening the impacts of disasters.
+To be successful, we need to take action before the next disaster to reduce human and financial loss.

-Studies show that one dollar ($1) spent on mitigation now will save us four dollars ($4) in the future.
+Studies show that investing one dollar ($1) in mitigation now will save us four dollars ($4) in the future.

-Lee County's mitigation planning efforts are centered around the Joint Unified Local Mitigation Strategy, also knows as the LMS.
+Lee County's mitigation planning efforts revolve around the Joint Unified Local Mitigation Strategy (LMS).
 The LMS is a comprehensive plan that is reviewed and approved every five (5) years by the Florida Division of Emergency Management (FDEM) and the Federal Emergency Management Agency (FEMA).

 Some examples of mitigation: